AudiovisualMetadataPlatform/iul-linto-stt/whisper/README.md

 Good results can be obtained by using a value between 6 and 12 seconds.
 The lower the value, the lower the GPU usage will be (because audio buffer will be smaller), but you will probably degrade transcription accuracy (more error on words because the model will miss some context).

-The "`STREAMING_PAUSE_FOR_FINAL`" value will depend on your type of speech.
-It will help to output a final if no punctuations are detected for a while.

 <!-- Concerning transcription accuracies, some tests on transcription in French gave the following results:
 * around 20% WER (Word Error Rate) with offline transcription,